lime-n/Python-Project/Nextdoor/README.md

 Improvements:
   - To build a Javascript infinite scroll with a mouse-scroll timer to approximately ~1 second lag time between each scroll.
 This prevents the server from overloading, and to give scrapy enough time to collect information on the site.
-  - An alternative measure to `wait_for_timeout`, such that when you have reached the botton of the page, then close that context.
+  - An alternative measure to `wait_for_timeout`, such that when you have reached the botton of the page, then close that page.
 This should save the CPU from overloading because multiple pages are open.